parrish727/MelaninOS/THANKYOU.md

 Created MOROS, which is another Rust-based operating system.
 His OS has been very helpful for studying and learning how to work with Rust, and how to implement the features that LibertyOS has been in need of for a long time.

-### In addition to the aforementioned individuals, LOS would like to thank the members of the Discord group, the people over on the Rust subreddit, and the wonderful community that exists on Github!
+### In addition to the aforementioned individuals, MOS would like to give gratitude to the members of the Discord group, the people over on the Rust subreddit, and the wonderful community that exists on Github!